Updated: September 21, 2021

-Axigen implements 2-Step Verification by using the TOTP (Time-based One-time Password) algorithm (compatible TOTP mobile apps: Google Authenticator, Microsoft Authenticator, or other compatible TOTP apps or dongles).
+Axigen implements 2-Step Verification by using the TOTP (Time-based One-time Password) algorithm.
+Compatible TOTP mobile apps: Google Authenticator, Microsoft Authenticator, or other compatible TOTP apps or dongles.

-Enabling 2-Step Verification
+How to Enable 2-Step Verification

 in the Account Defaults (class) from WebAdmin → Domains & Accounts → Edit your domain → Account Defaults → Quotas and Restrictions → Restrictions section